 Study Abroad Liaison Resource Handbook

-This handbook is meant to be a helpful tool for Study Abroad Liaisons.
-It includes some information on your role, timelines, resources, and ways to connect with the Office of Study Abroad.
-For more complicated issues or questions you can always feel free to reach out to a member of the Office of Study Abroad staff.
+This handbook is meant to be a helpful tool for study abroad liaisons.
+It includes some information on your role, timelines, resources and ways to connect with the Office of Study Abroad.
+For more complicated issues or questions, feel free to reach out to the Office of Study Abroad staff.

-- Serve as an academic advising resource to students regarding how courses taken abroad may or may not fulfill requirements
+- Serve as an academic advising resource to students regarding how courses taken abroad may fulfill requirements.

 - Advise students and review their Courses Abroad forms during the application process and complete Substitution request forms upon return from abroad.

 - Be aware of study abroad application deadlines, programs, and resources.

 The Office of Study Abroad helps students live and learn in a new and different cultural context as part of their Brandeis education.
 The staff of the Office of Study Abroad assist students in accessing educational experiences that foster their development as global citizens through cultural, academic, and linguistic immersion.
 Aligned with the core Brandeis mission to center social justice, we strive to provide students with opportunities to learn about global inequality and structural social injustices in order to engage as active citizens in our multicultural world.
 We are committed to assisting any student with a desire to go abroad in finding an opportunity that aligns with their personal, professional, and academic goals.
 We believe and actively promote the notion that a student’s identity, financial background, and/or academic discipline should not be a barrier to an educational experience abroad.

 The Office of Study Abroad, a constituent office of Global Brandeis, works to ensure that study abroad is a fully integrated aspect of students’ academic careers at Brandeis University.
 We oversee a range of opportunities and programming, including: